 Low-carb doctors proud to be counted: Six reasons why it matters to world health

-We’ve updated the page to feature another 66 new doctors, bringing our current total to 103 — from Africa, India, Asia, Australia, Europe, the USA and Canada.
+We’ve updated the page regularly since.
+It now features an interactive map with more than 400 doctors — from Africa, India, Asia, Australia, Europe, the USA and Canada.

 These doctors have seen patients’ health transformed by a low-carb keto diet, and many have experienced their own personal health transformations.

 We welcome more low carb doctors to join the list.
-Over the last month, I’ve devoted most of my work-life to making this page come together — talking with doctors, emailing them, hearing their unique LCHF experiences, meeting them at the Low Carb Denver conference.
+In the first couple of months, I devoted most of my work-life to making this page come together — talking with doctors, emailing them, hearing their unique LCHF experiences, meeting them at the Low Carb Denver conference.
 I found this work moving and rewarding.